rwilson504/Blogger/Launch-Canvas-From-Model-Sitemap/luanch-canvas-from-model-sitemap.md

 ![App Banner](https://github.com/rwilson504/Blogger/blob/master/Launch-Canvas-From-Model-Sitemap/LauncherBarFullScreenWidth.png?raw=true)

 ## Getting the Parameters In Your Canvas App
 Canvas App provide a function called **Param** which can be used to get the parameters from the Url that have been passed in.
-As you can see in the example below I am setting a label to the modelAppId parameters which is automatically passed by the WebResource which opened the app.
+As you can see in the example below I am setting a label to the modelappid parameters which is automatically passed by the WebResource which opened the app.

 **Also make sure you note that parameter names are case sensitive.**